generic-pers0n/Lines/README.md

 Lines is a basic calculator that calculates the slope, y-intercept, and equation for a linear graph.
 However, Lines can do many more things too.

 # System Requirements

-### v2.1.1 and below
-* Lines is guaranteed to work on Linux.
-Other systems may be trivial.
-* The binaries provided are 64-bit only

-### v3.0 and above
 * Lines is guaranteed to work on Linux **and** Windows
 * Lines could work on other systems, provided boost is installed
 * The binaries provided are 64-bit only